DIvkov575/detecting-fake-news/README.md

 # Note !
-Data outdated ! - This project is obsolute due to recent and signifigante news events
+Data outdated ! - This project is obsolete due to recent and signifigante news events
+Data from ~ 2019